KenanTurner/MetaMusic/README.md

 ## Description

-MetaMusic is an open source javascript library which enables the playing of various internet music players through the use of metadata.
+MetaMusic is an open source javascript library which enables the playback of various internet music sources through the use of metadata.

 ## Dependencies